Shaping the next European research and innovation framework

 Ensuring that Europe’s next framework programme captures this full spectrum of knowledge will be essential.
 It requires researchers, policymakers, businesses, and citizens to work together from the outset, not only to generate discoveries but to translate them into policies and innovations that respond to societal needs, support the energy and digital transitions, and strengthen Europe’s competitiveness and resilience.

-This debate will examine how the next research and innovation framework can fully integrate SSH to shape research priorities and innovation pathways.
+This debate examined how the next research and innovation framework can fully integrate SSH to shape research priorities and innovation pathways.

 This is the final event of the SSH CENTRE (Social Sciences and Humanities for Climate, Energy and Transport Research Excellence) project.
 This project has engaged directly with stakeholders including researchers, policymakers, business representatives as well as civil society and citizens to strengthen social innovation, SSH-STEM collaboration, transdisciplinary policy advice, inclusive engagement, and SSH communities across Europe, accelerating the EU’s transition to carbon neutrality.